Dhruvk1999/drone-defense-wall/README.md

 * Once the drone is detected it has to tracked for this specific purpose we’ll be using CAMShift algorithm.

 ## Jammer:

+-- Resonance ciuruit won't work so abandoning this
 * Basic Jamming Circuit
 * Switching circuit to switch to different LC pairs
 * Different LC pairs would give  different frequencies to block
 * for presentation atleast RF must be blocked
-* Value of every L,C,R must be calculated. -- Resonance ciuruit won't work so abandoning this
+* Value of every L,C,R must be calculated.
 * Power supply connection and design
+-- Abandoned
 ## Ardiuno
 * to-do